-The primary technique employed in this study to examine data about banks' social responsibility initiatives is descriptive statistics.
-Numerous research studies on the subject of social responsibility disclosures have used the descriptive statistics method (Haji, 2013).
-The study determined the average CSR disclosure index and the average value of each group of criteria for the banks by year by comparing the scores of five sets of criteria on a 0-1 scale.
-The annual CSR is calculated using the formula below:
+Descriptive statistics is the main method used in this study to analyze information about the social responsibility activities of banks.
+The descriptive statistics method has been applied in various studies on the topic of social responsibility disclosures (Haji, 2013).
+By evaluating the scores of five sets of criteria on a 0-1 scale, the study calculated the average CSR disclosure index and the average value of each group of criteria of the banks by year.
+The CSR each year is calculated as follows: